kohya-ss/sd-scripts/README.md

 ### FLUX.1 Multi-resolution training

-You can define multiple resolutions in the dataset configuration file. __Caching latents to disk is not supported yet.__
+You can define multiple resolutions in the dataset configuration file.

 The dataset configuration file is like below.
 You can define multiple resolutions with different batch sizes.
 The resolutions are defined in the `[[datasets]]` section.
 The `[[datasets.subsets]]` section is for the dataset directory.
 Please specify the same directory for each resolution.